-Whether it’s convincing Barbie to go for greener packaging or partnering with the music industry to promote responsible-sourced instruments, our team can fortunately celebrate several victories for the forests.
+Whether it’s convincing Barbie to go for greener packaging or partnering with the music industry to promote responsible-sourced instruments, by working together we are making a difference.

 We primarily focus on consumer power to protect vulnerable ancient forests.
 When an individual makes an environmentally-conscious choice, it is an important step for conservation.
 But when a corporation implements an environmentally-conscious policy, that impact is amplified thousands of times over.
 Often times, it takes the power of the consumer to pressure a company to do the right thing.